Blog

 The rise of deepfake technology poses a new challenge, allowing cybercriminals to create highly convincing fake audio and video content.
 AI-powered attacks can also automate various stages of an attack, making them more dangerous and difficult to detect.

-14. The Role of Cybersecurity Awareness Training
+14. The Role of Top Cybersecurity Trends Awareness Training

 15. Conclusion